 3. Choose Pathway: Single groups can apply to hold a competition to choose their own music creator for the project.
 You will set up your own competition at the beginning of May to find your music creator (closing your application process on 15 June), and select your music creator by 31 July.
 Certain restrictions apply and guidance will be given on the competition process throughout.
 Applications for this pathway have now closed.

 Groups can apply via Tŷ Cerdd’s CoDI programme.
 Tŷ Cerdd will select one group and music creator pairing that will join the Adopt a Music Creator project for the year.
 Visit the Tŷ Cerdd website to find out more and how to apply.
-Applications OPEN Wednesday 1 July.
+Applications call to music creators and groups coming soon.

 How does the project work?